Henry Stewart (footballer, born 1847): Football career

 After leaving university, he joined the Wanderers club.
 He made his debut for them on 4 March 1872 at Kennington Oval in the semi-final of the FA Cup against the Scottish team, Queens Park; this was the first time that a Scottish side had visited London and the Scots' travelling expenses were met by public subscription in Glasgow.
-The match ended in a 0–0 draw; as Queens Park were unable to raise the cost of a second trip to London, they withdrew from the competition, leaving Wanderers to go through to the final.
+The match ended in a 0–0 draw; as Queens Park were unable to raise the cost of a second trip to London, they scratched from the competition, leaving Wanderers a walkover to the final.

 Two weeks before the FA Cup semi-final, Stewart was a member of the Scottish team that played England in what was to be the last of the series of representative matches between the two countries.
 The match ended with a 1–0 victory for the English.
 In a match report, Stewart was praised for his "untiring forward play throughout".

 In the next season, Stewart played frequently for the Wanderers making eight appearances.
 He was variously described as "keeps well on the ball and never flags" and "sticks close to the ball and follows up hard; a very useful forward".
 As holders, Wanderers were given a "bye" to the Cup Final in which Stewart was selected as one of the eight forwards.
 The final, played against Oxford University at Lillie Bridge on 29 March 1873 ended in a 2–0 victory for the Wanderers.

 Stewart played three more matches for the Wanderers in 1873–74 before his clerical career took him away from London.